 Some of the main things a solicitor will consider when negotiating your compensation will include.

 - Any time off work and lost earnings

 - Any future lost earnings

 - Any changes in your ability to work

 - Care or support, even if given to you for free by family or friends

 - Any adaptations you might need to your home or motor vehicle

 - Travel and accommodation expenses

-At this stage it is impossible to give you an accurate estimation of what you could receive however, you can make your own assessment online, without having to speak to a lawyer using our compensation calculator.
+At this stage it is impossible to give you an accurate estimation of what you could receive however, you can make your own assessment online.

 What to do next